Greece Road Trip: Best Routes for Mainland Greece and the Peloponnese

 Ancient Delphi

 The next day, head west from Athens through Sterea Ellada (the region of Central Greece) to ancient Delphi.
-Of all of Greece’s many archeological sites, Delphi is probably the most important.
+Of all of Greece’s many archaeological sites, Delphi is probably the most important.

 Built on the southern foothills of Mount Parnassus by the ancient Greeks, the Sanctuary of Apollo is the big draw here, and the heart of the Delphic Oracle, whose advice had the power to start wars, bless marriages, and create leaders.

-The site is gorgeous, the surrounding landscape is carpeted with olive groves and has stunning views down to the Gulf of Corinth.
+The site is gorgeous, the surrounding landscape is carpeted with olive groves, and it has stunning views down to the Gulf of Corinth.
 It is also home to the Delphi Archaeological Museum and the Sanctuary of Athena Pronaia.

-We recommend this Delphi guided walking tour, with an experienced English-speaking guide who has extensive knowledge of the site.
+We recommend this guided walking tour of Delphi, with an experienced English-speaking guide who has extensive knowledge of the site.

 Galaxidi

 Your next stop is one of the prettiest resorts along the Gulf of Corinth.
-Galaxidi hugs a coastal mound, with twisting cobblestone streets connecting the harbors at either side and to the south, the newer harbor is a lively hub, lined with bars, tavernas, and fish restaurants, where you can sample traditional Greek food.
+Galaxidi hugs a coastal mound, with twisting cobblestone streets connecting the harbours at either side.
+To the south, the newer harbour is a lively hub, lined with bars, tavernas, and fish restaurants, where you can sample traditional Greek food.

-Opposite this harbor is a partially wooded peninsula, fringed with small rocky coves and crisscrossed with walking paths.
-There are lots of picturesque spots here and you’re sure to find the perfect place for a lazy afternoon, although don’t expect that at the weekend in good weather when carloads of Athenians descend as they escape the city!
+Opposite this harbour is a partially wooded peninsula, fringed with small rocky coves and crisscrossed with walking paths.
+There are lots of picturesque spots here, and you’re sure to find the perfect place for a lazy afternoon, although don’t expect that at the weekend in good weather when carloads of Athenians descend as they escape the city!

 Nafpaktos

-Nafpaktos is a delightful town, built around a near-circular walled harbor that the Venetians constructed in the 15th century when the town was called Lepanto.
+Nafpaktos is a delightful town, built around a near-circular walled harbour that the Venetians constructed in the 15th century when the town was called Lepanto.

-With colorful boats bobbing about in the turquoise waters that moor at the picturesque harbor, strolling the area is a highlight of this charming little town.
-From the harbor starts the beautiful long Psani Beach, the perfect location for a dip in those clear waters.
+With colourful boats bobbing about in the turquoise waters that moor at the picturesque harbour, strolling the area is a highlight of this charming little town.
+From the harbour starts the beautiful, long Psani Beach, the perfect location for a dip in those clear waters.

 On a hill above Nafpaktos town sits one of the best-preserved ancient castles in Greece.
 The imposing Venetian Kastro (castle) enjoys breathtaking views of the sea and the opposite coasts of the Peloponnese.
 It’s well worth the climb for the views alone.